 Department of Water Supply

 The Department of Water Supply (DWS) is a semi-autonomous agency of the County of Hawai‘i that operates by rules and regulations adopted by the Water Board.
 The Department operates and maintains its water systems with revenues generated solely through water sales.
-The primary function of the Department is to provide safe domestic water service through its 23 water systems and up to 76 sources scattered throughout the island.
+The primary function of the Department is to provide safe domestic water service through its 23 water systems and 74 sources scattered throughout the island.
 The individual water systems are not interconnected except in the more densely populated districts of South Hilo and Kona.

 DWS continuously strives to provide dependable, high quality, potable water at a reasonable cost in compliance with the Safe Drinking Water Act.
 The Department also concentrates efforts and directs its resources towards providing uninterrupted water service islandwide.

 Deputy: Kawika Uyehara, P.E.

 The overall and daily administration of the Department is under the direction of the Manager-Chief Engineer and Deputy.
 They are responsible for the discharge of the rules, regulations and policies as adopted by the Water Board.
 The Manager-Chief Engineer and Deputy also reports directly to the Water Board and serves as advisors.
 They provide direction to the Department’s three (3) major divisions through their respective division heads – Operations, Engineering and Finance.
 The Administration Division is made up of the Manager-Chief Engineer, Deputy, Administrative Services Branch, Contracts Services Branch, Public Relations Branch, Human Resources Branch and the Information Systems Branch.

 Administrative Services Branch